-It seems that if an advisor has no control over the content of the third-party review, the reviewer is not compensated in any way, the advisor publishes all reviews positive and negative, and refrains from promotion on the pages where such testimonials appear, then the advisor will be in compliance.
-This Wealth Management post offers some great do’s and don’ts of soliciting online reviews for financial advisors.
+It seems that if an advisor has no control over the content of the third-party review, the reviewer is not compensated in any way, the advisor publishes all reviews positive and negative and refrains from promotion on the pages where such testimonials appear, then the advisor will be in compliance.
+Read more: Everything you need to know about Google Reviews.

 7. Set Your Service Areas

 We get this question a lot: “I’m virtual and can serve clients throughout the U.S.” Great!
 Just recently, Google rolled out the option to list multiple service areas within your Google My Business listing separate from your physical business location.
 Be sure to set your service area to a region, city or zip code, and apply multiple service areas if it’s applicable to your business so that Google can rank them equally.

 It’s more important than ever to optimize your Google My Business listing, especially as we have gone increasingly virtual.
 We are not meeting in person, so your online presence is incredibly important.
 Claim your business so that you can verify and edit information about your business, know what people are writing about you and so much more.
 So, in 2021, boost your online presence and, in turn, your SEO rankings.